 - ChatGPT most often pulls from structured sources, as 61% of cited pages rely on schema markup.
 (SeoProfy’s ChatGPT ranking guide)

 - As consumers shift toward AI tools, close to 30% of marketers say their search traffic has dropped.
-(Hubspot)
+(HubSpot)

 - As teams try to earn LLM citations, data shows that links placed directly in AI summaries receive clicks in only around 1% of visits.
 (Pew Research Center)